 Sage Dining Services uses locally sourced ingredients to prepare a hot lunch each day in Pingry’s kitchens.
 In addition to hot entrees, campers can always find their favorite cold options in the salad and sandwich bar.
 Vegetarian options are always available.

-Counselors eat with their campers to keep an eye on nutrition.
+Counselors eat with their campers to build relationships and encourage nutritious eating.
 We encourage each camper to find some protein to give them the energy to get through the afternoon, and to try the fresh vegetables and fruit!
 Younger campers eat family style, with counselors helping to serve the meal.
-Campers entering 1st grade and up get to make their own selections from the service line.
+Campers entering Grade 1 and up get to make their own selections from the service line.

 Allergies & Dietary Restrictions